-I am a Professor in the Department of Linguistics & Germanic, Slavic, Asian, & African Languages at Michigan State University, where I teach in and direct the MA Program in Teaching English to Speakers of Other Languages (TESOL).
+I am a professor in the Department of Linguistics, Languages, and Cultures at Michigan State University, where I teach in the MA Program in Teaching English to Speakers of Other Languages (TESOL).
 I am also a core faculty member in the Second Language Studies Program.
 My main area of research is second language (L2) writing.
 I am particularly interested in the various research methods and measures used in studying L2 writing as well as the interface between the fields of L2 writing and second language acquisition.
 I have also published and done research in the areas of second language acquisition, foreign language classroom discourse, and behavior differences in novice vs. experienced teachers.

-I am the co-editor of TESOL Quarterly with my colleague, Peter De Costa and I am the past associate editor of the Modern Language Journal.
-I am also a member-at-large for the American Association for Applied Linguistics.
+I am the co-editor of TESOL Quarterly with my colleague, Peter De Costa, and a consulting editor for Research Methods in Applied Linguistics.
+I am the past associate editor of the Modern Language Journal and was recently a member-at-large for the American Association for Applied Linguistics.

 I have been a visiting instructor at the Ontario Institute for Studies in Education/University of Toronto and Teachers College, Columbia University.
 I have taught ESL at MSU, UCLA, the Chinese Academy of Social Sciences Graduate School in Beijing, and Philadelphia Community College.

-I have absolutely no hobbies, but when I am not working, you can find me cooking, watching Netflix, biking, running and walking, or baking bread.
+I have absolutely no hobbies, but when I am not working, you can find me cooking (I am a volunteer cook for Lasagna Love), watching movies, running, walking, or biking.
+I am obsessed with bike trails and hope to cross more off my bucket list.
+(Check out Ohio for some darn good trails.)
 I will travel anywhere and have to been to 48 states.
 If you are from Hawaii or Alabama, I’d love an invitation to give a talk there.

 Michigan State University